peteroupc/peteroupc.github.io/morealg.md

 3. (The rest of the algorithm samples from the chosen piece.)
 Generate a uniform(0, 1) random number, call it _f_.
 4. (Steps 4 through 7 succeed with probability exp(&minus;(_f_+_k_))/(1+exp(&minus;(_f_+_k_)))<sup>2</sup>.)
 With probability 1/2, go to step 3.
 5. Run the **algorithm for exp(&minus;_k_/1)** (described in "Bernoulli Factory Algorithms"), then **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If any of these calls returns 0, go to step 4.
 6. With probability 1/2, accept _f_.
-If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _f_'s sign to negative with probability 1/2 and non-negative otherwise, then return _f_.
+If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _f_'s sign to positive or negative with equal probability, then return _f_.
 7. Run the **algorithm for exp(&minus;_k_/1)** and **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If both calls return 1, go to step 3.
 Otherwise, go to step 6.

 <a id=Requests></a>